cric96/experiment-2021-swarm-intelligence-si/README.md

 :-1:

-In this experiment there is one cluster with a uniform value (convex, a rectangle).
+In this experiment, there is one cluster with a uniform value (convex, a rectangle).
 Due to the fact the cluster is uniform, the candidate selection goes wrong, and the program finds more pattern (3).
 ```
 ./gradlew runUniformLayersGraphic